Wuthering Heights: Music

 The 2008 song "Cath..." by indie rock band Death Cab for Cutie was inspired by Wuthering Heights.

 Wuthering Heights is also the name of a Danish-Swedish power metal band.

-In 2024 an indie band "Mili" released a single "Through Patches of Violet".
-The song features some themes that Wuthering Heights carries, mainly – poorly communicated love.
+In 2024, an indie band "Mili" released a single "Through Patches of Violet".
+The song features themes that Wuthering Heights explores, mainly poorly communicated love.
 Two voices, sung by Cassie Wei, are Heathcliff and Catherine.
 Originally made for a game "Limbus Company", which features Wuthering Heights's other characters and story elements.

-In November 2025, Charli XCX announced her album Wuthering Heights, born out of her work on Fennell's film adaptation, to be released on 13 February 2026, coinciding with the release of the film.
+In November 2025, Charli XCX announced her album Wuthering Heights, born out of her work on Fennell's film adaptation, released on 13 February 2026, coinciding with the release of the film - and complementing original score by Anthony Willis.